TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/CodingBestPractices/StaticMethods/Index.rst

 Static methods
 ^^^^^^^^^^^^^^

-When a given class calls one of its own static methods (or from one of its parents), the code should use the self keyword instead of the class name.
+When a given class calls one of its own static methods (or one from one of its parents), the code should use the :code:`self` keyword instead of the class name.

 ((generated))